BRILLIANCE EVEN AS BEATLES BREAK

 by Norman Warwick

-It has to be said though, that although Gary and the Stormkeepers went through the same sort of angst and messy separation as had The Beatles before them, they fell as silently as a tree in a forest whereas The Beatles had stretched their demise into a two year soap opera saga, that the world, including generations not even a twinkling of the eye at the time, but nevertheless familiar now with the music they made, and who will be tuning in to watch Disney´s eight part series that captures it all in its devastating glory.
+It has to be said though, that although Gary and the Stormkeepers went through the same sort of angst and messy separation as had The Beatles before them, they fell as silently as a tree in a forest whereas The Beatles had stretched their demise into a two year soap opera saga, that the world, including generations not even a twinkling of the eye at the time but nevertheless familiar now with the music they made, and will be tuning in to watch Disney´s eight part series that captures it all in its devastating glory.

 ´I’m scared of me being the boss,´ says Paul McCartney after a Beatles rehearsal. ´And have been, for like, a couple of years´.